Sense (molecular biology): Antisense RNA

 An RNA sequence that is complementary to an endogenous mRNA transcript is sometimes called "antisense RNA".
 In other words, it is a non-coding strand complementary to the coding sequence of RNA; this is similar to negative-sense viral RNA.
 When mRNA forms a duplex with a complementary antisense RNA sequence, translation is blocked.
 This process is related to RNA interference.
 Cells can produce antisense RNA molecules naturally, called microRNAs, which interact with complementary mRNA molecules and inhibit their expression.
 The concept has also been exploited as a molecular biology technique, by artificially introducing a transgene coding for antisense RNA in order to block the expression of a gene of interest.
 Radioactively or fluorescently labelled antisense RNA can be used to show the level of transcription of genes in various cell types.

 Some alternative antisense structural types have been experimentally applied as antisense therapy.
 In the United States, the Food and Drug Administration (FDA) has approved the antisense phosphorothioate oligonucleotides fomivirsen (Vitravene) and mipomersen (Kynamro) for human therapeutic use.

 RNA sense in viruses

 In virology, the term "sense" has a slightly different meaning.
 The genome of an RNA virus can be said to be either positive-sense, also known as a "plus-strand", or negative-sense, also known as a "minus-strand".
-In most cases, the terms "sense" and "strand" are used interchangeably, making terms such as "positive-strand" equivalent to "positive-sense", and "plus-strand" equivalent to "plus-sense".
+In most cases, the terms "sense" and "strand" are used interchangeably.
 Whether a viral genome is positive-sense or negative-sense can be used as a basis for classifying viruses.